- <- Return to the What we teach page

 “Increase the possibility and probability paid employment for our pupils”

-Through our innovative and highly regarded ‘Pathway to Employment’, the established partnerships we have with independent providers Careers Education providers as well as local businesses, we have achieved some significant outcomes for young people with learning difficulties and additional needs, enabling them to secure full time paid employment.
+Through our innovative and highly regarded ‘Pathway to Employment’, the established partnerships we have with independent Careers Education providers and local businesses, we have achieved some significant outcomes for young people with learning difficulties and additional needs, enabling them to secure full time paid employment.

-Our Pathway consists of 5 distinct but related strands:
+Our Pathway to Employment consists of 5 distinct but related strands:

 - Way2Work (Careers at Every Level) Careers Education lesson